-Tenure Track Faculty 5452BR College of Art and Design CAD Film and Animation
+Tenure Track Faculty 6895BR College of Art and Design CAD Film and Animation

-Faculty Type (Tenure Status): Tenure-Track Faculty Discipline: 3D Animation Faculty Rank: Assistant Professor Employment Category: Fulltime Anticipated Start Date: 11-Aug-2021
+Faculty Type (Tenure Status): Tenure-Track Faculty Discipline: Animation, Production Faculty Rank: Assistant Professor Employment Category: Fulltime Anticipated Start Date: 16-Aug-2023

 The candidate should have demonstrable experience in pre-production and production techniques and processes, story structure, and commercial or independent animation production.
-Proficiency in some of the following areas is expected: 3D character animation, modeling, lighting, texturing, animation design in traditional media and emerging technology.
-The candidate is expected to cover a full teaching load consisting of courses in filmmaking, animation technique, and creative production practices.
+Proficiency in some of the following areas is expected: stop motion fabrication and animation, 2D performative animation, pre-production, or narrative storytelling.
+The candidate will have a full teaching load consisting of courses in filmmaking, animation technique, and creative production practices.

 Applicants with broad-based expertise in animation and filmmaking practices and excellent writing and communication skills are encouraged to apply.
-Preferred knowledge of current applications relative to animation production, including: Maya, Adobe After Effects, Z-Brush, Substance Painter and the full Adobe Creative Suite.
+Preferred areas of knowledge and/or current applications relative to animation production include: familiarity with standard fabrication techniques related to puppet & set building, Dragonframe (or similar software), and Adobe After Effects.

-Teaching five courses per year ranging from lower-division foundations to upper-division and graduate levels.
+Teaching 5-6 courses per year ranging from lower-division foundations to upper-division and graduate levels

-Advising students for capstone/thesis films and providing professional mentorship.
+Advising students for capstone/thesis films and provide professional mentorship

-We are seeking an individual who has the ability to and interest in contributing to a community committed to Student Centeredness; Professional Development and Scholarship; Integrity and Ethics; Respect, Diversity and Pluralism; Innovation and Flexibility; and Teamwork and Collaboration.
-Select to view links to RIT's core values, honor code, and diversity commitment.
-We are seeking an individual who has the ability to and interest in contributing to a community committed to Student Centeredness; Professional Development and Scholarship; Integrity and Ethics; Respect, Diversity and Pluralism; Innovation and Flexibility; and Teamwork and Collaboration.
+We are seeking an individual who has the ability and interest in contributing to a community committed to Student Centeredness; Professional Development and Scholarship; Integrity and Ethics; Respect, Diversity and Pluralism; Innovation and Flexibility; and Teamwork and Collaboration.
 Select to view links to RIT's core values, honor code, and diversity commitment.

 Required Minimum Qualifications